You have %itemCount% in your cart.

 Allow us to explain.
 Time and time again, the environmental impact of a dishwasher is questioned by society.
 Do dishwashers save more water or consume more water?

 Answering the question “how much water does a dishwasher use?” boils down to the model and year of your machine, but newer versions have proven to be lighter on energy consumption.
-Many still believe the appliance requires a large amount of water in order to use it.

 Perhaps the assumption has been made due to the water load needed for earlier models.
 However, in newer versions of the appliance, how much water a dishwasher uses has been greatly reduced without compromising its sanitation systems.

-Further appliance developments have produced dishwasher models with more water-conserving features.
 These models are known most especially for their Energy Star rating, which is a program that certifies the energy efficiency of an appliance.

 For dishwashers with an Energy Star rating, only four gallons of water per cycle is used.
 Compact Energy Star-rated models use only up to 2.7 gallons of water per cycle.

 What good would this dishwashing VS hand-washing comparison be without explaining how dishwashers work?
 This is important to discuss, especially for those who have never seen a dishwasher at work yet.
-Not only that, but you can’t know how much water a dishwasher uses without knowing how a dishwasher works first.

-So how does a dishwasher fully get rid of food remnants on plates and utensils?
 A dishwasher works through a number of sanitation processes once activated:

 A dishwasher keeps track of the time it spends on a step and only requires a small portion of the bottom to be filled with water.
 Simply supply the dishwasher with its corresponding detergent and provide details on the dishware to be washed.